Fire and rescue services

 Your insurer should have a 24-hour emergency number.

-You can access some passport services and consular help at the Australian Embassy in Rabat.
+You can access passport, notarial and consular services at the Australian Embassy in Morocco.

 Morocco